-*** A is for Accelerator ***
+A is for Accelerator - Driving Lessons in Basingstoke

-The accelerator increases the amount of fuel being sent to the engine.
+As you develop your skills during your driving lessons in Basingstoke, you will find that the accelerator increases the amount of fuel being sent to the engine.

 Pressing the accelerator pedal feeds more fuel into the engine and increases the engine speed, making the car go faster.
 Easing off or releasing the accelerator makes the car slow down.
 The accelerator is sometimes called the throttle (more common amongst motorcyclists).